Technology | Updated: May 14, 2026

 An Industry Standard

 The technology works reliably.
-NFC provides consistent tap-to-unlock across all supported vehicles.
+NFC provides consistent tap-to-unlock on all supported vehicles.
 UWB passive entry, where available, delivers the seamless experience that makes physical keys feel archaic.
 Security matches or exceeds traditional key fobs through hardware-based encryption and relay attack protection.

 For owners of incompatible vehicles, manufacturer proprietary digital key systems function adequately for those willing to accept subscription costs and occasional reliability challenges.
-While less refined than Apple’s implementation, these systems serve daily use reasonably well, though users should anticipate periodic frustration with connection delays and cellular network dependencies.
+While less refined than Apple’s standard implementation, these systems serve daily use reasonably well, though users should anticipate periodic frustration with connection delays and cellular network dependencies.

 The future of vehicle access has already arrived, residing in Apple Wallet at no cost and functioning across an expanding list of automobiles.
 The technology proved its reliability and security over five years of real-world use.
 What began as a premium feature transforms into baseline expectation, making the trajectory toward universal adoption appear increasingly inevitable.